 Think About Your Food Choices

 Being mindful of what you eat is also important.
 Popping a piece of candy in your mouth may be almost reflexive if you have it around the house (see above!).
 Instead, think through your food choices and make healthy ones.
 Plan your meals and your snacks.
-This is made easy if you have the Save Our Bones Program, where I present helpful food charts and dietary information so you can make an informed choice about what you eat every day.
+This is made easy if you have the Osteoporosis Reversal Program, where I present helpful food charts and dietary information so you can make an informed choice about what you eat every day.

 Support from Save Our Bones